The Power of Women Supporting Women

 They needed a place where women like them could find support, skills training and community.
 Somewhere they could find time and space to focus on their minds and bodies, even for just fifteen minutes.
 This space didn’t exist.
 So they created it.
 For themselves — and for you.

-Amy is also a mother to two beautiful little girls, Sloane and Reese, and is excitedly expecting another baby in September 2017.
-When not at or evangelizing about The Riveter, you’ll likely find Amy building forts with the girls and her husband, Carl, figuring out a solution to childcare (right?), or recovering after another high-intensity interval training workout.
+Amy is also a mother to two clever daughters, Sloane and Reese, and is excitedly expecting a third daughter in September 2017.
+When not at or evangelizing about The Riveter, you’ll likely find Amy building forts with the girls and her husband, Carl, figuring out a solution to childcare, or surviving another HIIT workout.

-Kim brings her passion and enthusiasm for health and wellness to consumers through The Riveter.
-She holds a fierce conviction that wellness is essential for personal and professional success, and women must take care of themselves in order to take care of others.
+Kim holds a fierce conviction that wellness is essential for personal and professional success, and women must take care of themselves in order to take care of others.

 In her downtime (ha!), Kim loves to spend time with her husband, son and dog, exploring the Pacific Northwest and take in everything it has to offer.
 Kim likes to schedule meetings around a workout, and it’s probably the best way to connect with her.
 She can typically be found at SoulCycle (front row) or trying other workouts around Seattle.